David Blitzer: Personal life

 Blitzer is Jewish.
 He is married to Allison (née Ross) Blitzer; they have five children.
-His net worth was estimated in June 2025 to be $3.6 billion.
+His net worth was estimated in January 2026 to be $3.6 billion.
 Blitzer's father-in-law, Stuart Ross—who once owned the North American rights to The Smurfs franchise—was convicted of extortion in 2010 and sentenced to five years of probation after attempting to extort $11 million from Blitzer.
-He is also a donor to Hillel International, supporting programs that assist Jewish students in higher education.